ACT Test Dates & Information

 Test DateRegistration DeadlineLate Registration DeadlineEstimated Score Release

-Ivy League Tutoring strongly recommends that you order and pay for a Test Information Release (TIR) at the time of registration in order to receive a copy of the test booklet with a list of your child’s answers and the answer key.
-If your child took the writing test, you will also receive a copy of the writing prompt, scoring rubric and scores assigned.
-This service will provide your child with the opportunity to review the questions they missed (with a tutor or independently) to improve upon their score.
+Ivy League Tutoring strongly recommends that you order and pay for ACT My Answer Key (formerly Test Information Release) at the time of registration in order to receive a digial copy of the test questions with a list of your answers and the answer key.
+If you took the writing test, you will also receive a copy of the writing prompt, scoring rubric and scores assigned.
+Available for only three test dates per year, the ACT My Answer Key provides you with the opportunity to review the questions you missed (with a tutor or independently) to improve upon your score.

 What Is the ACT Composite Score?